Transpiler-Architecture Co-Design to Curb Clifford Costs in Fault-Tolerant Quantum Computing: Design of

 \subsubsection{Eliminating All Pauli Gates}

-Next, once we eliminate all S gates from the sequence, we are left with H, T, T$^\dagger$, and Z gates.
-Although Z gates can be executed virtually, we still want to commute them to the end of the sequence so that the next step of eliminating H gates can be easier.
+Once we eliminate all S gates from the sequence, we are left with H, T, T$^\dagger$, and Z gates.
+Although Z gates can be executed virtually, we want to eliminate them first to make the next step of eliminating H gates easier.
 The following commutation relations hold:

-With these commutation relations, all the Pauli gates can be commuted to the end of the sequence and merged together as shown in Figure~\ref{fig:remove_pauli}.
+These relations enable all the Pauli gates to be commuted at the end of the sequence and merged as shown in Figure~\ref{fig:remove_pauli}.